-The child restraint system bearing the above approval mark is a device capable of being fitted in any i-size compatible vehicle seating position and of being used for the 40 cm to 70 cm size range and mass limit of 24 kg; it is approved in France (E2) under the number 002439.
-The approval number indicates that the approval was granted in accordance with the requirements of the Regulation concerning the approval of enhanced Child Restraint Systems used onboard of motor vehicles as amended by the 00 series of amendments.
+The enhanced child restraint system bearing the above approval mark is a device capable of being fitted in any i-size compatible vehicle seating position and of being used for the 40 cm - 70 cm size range and mass limit of 24 kg; it is approved in France (E2) under the number 022439.
+The approval number indicates that the approval was granted in accordance with the requirements of the Regulation concerning the approval of enhanced Enhanced Child Restraint Systems used onboard of motor vehicles as amended by the 02 series of amendments.
 In addition the name of the regulation has to be identified on the approval mark followed by the series of amendment according to which the approval has been granted.